 The data in the click-through tab displays which links within your emails are getting the most clicks.
 These links are rolled up based on the title of the link.
 Each link's title is set within the Email itself from the Links tab.
 The link title is the name you've given to each link.
 These names are meant to indicate more information about where the link is ultimately taking the consumer without having to look at the entire URL.

-Unique Clicks Trend by URL Title & Unique Clicks by URL Title
+What does the Unique Clicks Trend by URL Title & Unique Clicks by URL Title section show?

 The first module displays the top five links (by title) that have been clicked within your emails along with trends in the volumes of each title.
 In the second module, you'll see a full list of the titles that have received click activity from within your emails.
 If you see a large number of Untitled links, then you may want to read this article about how best to utilize this function within Aimbase.